Pomidorka1234/Table-Efficiency/README.md

 Kernels & Frameworks: Powershell, pip, Numpy, Matplotlib, Jupyter, Python

 ## Availability for other languages & services
-Table Efficiency algorithms have been implemented in [C#](https://github.com/Pomid0rchik/Table-Algorithms-CS), [JS/TS](https://github.com/Pomid0rchik/Table-Algorithms-JS-TS), contributions are welcomed to help with availability in other languages.
+Table Efficiency algorithms are in the process of implement in [C#](https://github.com/Pomid0rchik/Table-Algorithms-CS), [JS/TS](https://github.com/Pomid0rchik/Table-Algorithms-JS-TS), contributions are welcomed to help with availability.

 And will be implemented in the future in C++, Java and more...